Americans abroad — 2026 by the numbers

 The Pensionado Visa requires just $1,000/month in pension or retirement income.
 The Rentista Visa is available to non-retirees who can demonstrate $2,500/month in income for at least two years.
 Cost of living sits at 74/100 on our affordability index, making it pricier than Mexico or Southeast Asia but still substantially cheaper than the US.
 The tradeoff?
 You are living in one of the most biodiverse places on Earth, with universal healthcare included.

-See the full breakdown in the Costa Rica country profile.
+See the full breakdown in the Costa Rica country profile, or read our Complete Guide to Moving to Costa Rica.

 Find your best country match5.
 Thailand: Maximum Value, Minimum Spend